hpssjellis/tedx-feb-2026-educational-duality/README.md

 Basic Slides

 1. Title: Who’s Awake When the Machine Is Wrong?
+Automation is impressive; oversight is essential.
-2. Someone Still Has to Know How to Fly
+2. Someone Still Has to Know How to Fly.
+Would you trust a pilot who’s never seen a cockpit?
-3. Why I’m Saying This Now
+3. Why I’m Saying This Now.
+35 years of coding has revealed a new kind of "cognitive decline."
-4. The Risk We Don’t Like to Name
+4. The Risk We Don’t Like to Name.
+When we outsource effort, we lose our internal compass.
-5. Judgment Is a Biological Skill
+5. Our Internal Quality Control.
+Critical thinking isn't just a mindset—it's neural circuitry.
-6. The Brain’s Error Signal
+6. The Brain’s Error Signal.
+The ACC: Your biological "alarm bell" for when things feel wrong.
-7. The Brain’s Persistence Engine
+7. The Brain’s Persistence Engine.
+The aMCC: The "grit muscle" that atrophies with convenience.
-8. Fluent Does Not Mean True
+8. Fluent Does Not Mean True.
+AI doesn't give you facts; it gives you high-speed probabilities.
-9. This Pattern Is Not New
+9. This Pattern Is Not New.
+We didn’t just lose math to calculators; we lost the "feeling" of numbers.
-10. Technology Is Widening the Gap
+10. Technology Is Widening the Gap.
+AI doesn't create talent—it amplifies existing foundations.
-11. The New Core Skills
+11. The New Core Skills.
+We practice what the machine does so we can tell when it fails.
-12. Three Concrete Interventions
+12. Three Concrete Interventions.
+Moving from philosophy to practice: Friction, Sleep, and Systems.
-13. For Teachers: Friction Before Freedom
+13. For Teachers: Friction Before Freedom.
+Use the LED/LEAD model to make effort non-negotiable.
-14. For Parents: Protect the Pre-Sleep Brain
+14. For Parents: Protect the Pre-Sleep Brain.
+What happens before the lights go out determines what sticks.
-15. For Administrators: Make Skills a Shared Outcome
+15. For Administrators: Make Skills a Shared Outcome.
+Auditing AI is a school-wide responsibility, not a single grade's job.
-16. Conclusion: What the Future Might Actually Require
+16. Conclusion: What the Future Might Actually Require.
+The goal isn't to beat the machine; it's to remain awake beside it.